-DRA was founded in 1993 by visionary attorneys and disability advocates Larry Paradis and Sid Wolinsky, who continue to guide the organization.
-DRA’s current Director of Litigation is Mary-Lee Smith.
+DRA was founded in 1993 by visionary attorneys and disability advocates Larry Paradis and Sid Wolinsky.
+Sid Wolinsky continues to guide the organization as Supervising Attorney, and DRA’s current Director of Litigation is Mary-Lee Smith.
 DRA has fourteen lawyers, many of whom have disabilities.
 Its lawyers work in multiple practice areas such as education, employment, emergency planning, health care, access to public and private facilities & services, technology, telecommunications, transportation and veterans benefits.

 DRA has a long-standing commitment to educating the next generation of public interest attorneys.
 In the organization’s 20 year history, DRA has trained more than 35 legal fellows—almost all of whom have gone onto careers as public interest attorneys.
-DRA is establishing a Wolinsky Fellowship Program that will provide ongoing, two-year fellowships in honor of DRA’s co-founder Sid Wolinsky.
+DRA has established a Wolinsky Fellowship Program that provides ongoing, two-year fellowships in honor of DRA’s Co-founder Sid Wolinsky.
 If you are interested in applying for a fellowship, please check our active job postings.

 DRA’s annual operating budget is roughly $4 million.
 Less than 15% of DRA’s expenses are allocated to administrative costs.
 DRA relies on a mix of contributed and earned revenue to fuel its high-impact pro-bono legal work.
 To make a tax-deductible contribution to DRA, click here.